AndreasVerhoeven/AutoLayoutConvenience/README.md

 	- When we are in `UIView.if()` multiple of the same calls to `view.addSubview(subview)` are ignored for convenience.

 The reason we express the conditions using our own system and only execute the `then` and `else` blocks once is that we don't want to create retain cycles: If we would execute the closures on every change, we need to store the closures and any used views will be retained strongly, leading to retain cycles.
 Instead, we define conditions using our own system and record the created constraints.

+### Batching constraints activation

+Sometimes you have two constraints that depend on each other but you want to add them in a certain order.
+This can cause exceptions, since views that constrain each other need to be in the same hierarchy.
+In order to solve this, you can batch constraints activation:

+	let bottomView = UIView(backgroundColor: .red).constrain(widthAndHeight: 50)
+	let topView = UIView(backgroundColor: .green).constrain(widthAndHeight: 100)

+	UIView.batchConstraints {
+		addSubview(bottomView, pinning: .center, to: .topLeading, of: .relative(topView)) addSubview(topView, centeredIn: .safeArea)
+	}

+Without `UIView.batchConstraints()`, the first `addSubview()` call would crash, since `topView` is not yet in the view hierarchy.
+Wrapping those two calls in one `UIView.batchConstraints {}` solves this, since all constraints created in its closure will only be activated after the closure has run and all views have been added to the hierarchy already.

 ### UIStackView